-In building an audio accessory, such as an audio dock or other playback device, you should consider how your accessory will connect with Android devices.
-In particular, you should decide if your accessory will use Universal Serial Bus (USB) or a Bluetooth connection to stream music or other audio content.
+In implementing an audio accessory, such as a headset, headphone amplifier, microphone, DAC/ADC, or dock, you should consider how your accessory will connect with Android devices.
+In particular, you should decide if your accessory will use wired a 3.5 mm headset connector, Universal Serial Bus (USB), or a Bluetooth connection to stream music or other audio content.

 Audio over USB

 In the development mode, there is no audio capability.

 Accessory mode is provided by the Open Accessory (AOA) protocol version 2.0.
 There is limited audio capability in accessory mode, as described in Connecting custom audio over USB.